Five Tips to Ensure Your Hanging Baskets Last All Season

 Move the Baskets Periodically

-If you spot some of your baskets thriving while others are withering, consider swapping their locations.
+If you spot some of your indoor hanging plants thriving while others are withering, consider swapping their locations.
 "One location might get more sun than the other one—or get the morning sun and some the afternoon sun," Brandt says.
 By changing their spots, you'll give all your baskets the benefit of different environments.
 (She suggests swapping them once a week.)

 Your ultimate goal may be to have several hanging baskets, but it's important to remember that each basket requires a lot of time and attention.
 That's why Brandt recommends that you start with a few baskets and work your way up to the number you really want.
 "This way, you can see the amount of time you will need to devote to them before you add more," she explains.